 - 2 tablespoons olive oil

-- ½ -2 teaspoons chilli flakes (depending on how hot you like things)
+- ½ teaspoon chilli flakes (more if you like things hot!)

 - 2 tablespoons cumin seeds